English Language and Literature Reading List

 Week 1: Tutorial.
 Based on your vacation commentary and essay.

 I will be happy to mark any commentary or essay practice plans ad hoc.
-I will also be available for meetings to discuss Prelims 2 – and, at this stage, Course II, which is a medieval-only degree that some students choose to take up in their second and third years.
+I will also be available for meetings to discuss Prelims 2 – and, at this stage, Course II, which is a medieval-only pathway that some students choose to take up in their second and third years.

 See you in Michaelmas!